Top 50 Best Deck Skirting Ideas – Elevated Backyard Designs

 Why is under-deck access necessary?
 You may need to check for foundation issues or other problems in the future.
 A rodent or other small animal may crawl in and die beneath your deck, causing an odor problem.
 It’s much easier for you or an exterminator to remedy this situation if your deck skirting includes a door.

 Adequate ground preparation protects your home from pests and drainage problems.
 Cover the ground with a piece of weed-blocking landscape fabric, being sure to overlap at the seams.
-Then cover the fabric with a 3-inch layer of gravel or landscape stone.
+Then cover the fabric with a three-inch layer of gravel or landscape stone.

 These materials provide a good level of protection against moles, groundhogs, and other burrowing animals.
-Never use mulch or pine straw in the area behind deck skirting.
+Never use mulch or pine straw in the area behind the deck skirting.
 These organic materials will decompose over time and invite termites, carpenter ants, and other pests into the area.